-When Enid Marful-Sau ’07 enrolled into Ashesi in 2003, she was excited about the prospects of studying Business Administration, but admits that she had always loved law.
-“I had a good interest in law, but I needed a first degree before I could go on to study it,” she says.
+When Enid Marful-Sau ’07 enrolled into Ashesi in 2003, she was excited about the prospects of studying Business Administration but admits that she had always loved the law.
+“I had a good interest in law, but I needed the first degree before I could go on to study it,” she says.
 “When I visited Ashesi for the first time, I found it inviting.
 Everyone seemed warm, and I loved how positive the environment felt.
 After that visit, I knew I was applying.”

-At Ashesi, Enid got to take her first law class as part of her Business programme, and she knew for sure that her interest was not flimsy.
+At Ashesi, Enid got to take her first law class as part of her Business program, and she knew for sure that her interest was not flimsy.

 “I really enjoyed that class, and I remember talking to the professor about doing a bar conversion course and coming back to Ghana to practice,” she says.
 “However, my thesis supervisor was so impressed with my final project, on finance, that he encouraged me to consider a Masters in that area.
 I graduated from Ashesi really torn between law and finance.”

 Enid decided to keep her options open, and applied to a Masters in Forensic Accounting programme at Sheffield Hallam University, and the Faculty of Law at the University of Ghana.
 She got accepted into both programmes.
 “That was the most confusing time of my life,” she adds.
 “But the Faculty of Law is difficult to get into, and I was convinced that I would rather defer studying finance than studying law.”

 Enid did two years of study at the Faculty of Law, and another two years at theGhana School of Law.
 After graduating and being accepted onto theGhana Bar Association, Enid went on to work at Ghana’s Attorney General’s Department (Cape Coast), where she did her pupillage.
 A year later, she enrolled into a Masters in Maritime Law programme at the University of Southampton Law School, where she sat in classes with Ghanaian judges and Navy personnel.